Hegewisch station

-Hegewisch is the South Shore Line's easternmost stop in Chicago and the last one in Illinois outbound, and offers pay parking.
-It is the only Illinois station on the South Shore Line not shared with the Metra Electric Line.
-There is a unique arrangement at the station as far as fares are concerned: although this station is a South Shore Line stop and the tracks are owned by NICTD, the station and the parking lots are actually owned by Metra and thus subject to Metra's fares, because the station is within the state of Illinois.
+Hegewisch station is the South Shore Line's easternmost stop in Chicago and the last one in Illinois outbound, and offers pay parking.
+It is the only Illinois station on the South Shore Line not shared with the Metra Electric District.
+There is a unique arrangement at the station as far as fares are concerned: although this station is a South Shore Line stop and the tracks are owned by NICTD, the station and the parking lots are owned by Metra and thus subject to Metra's fares, because the station is within the state of Illinois.
 Thus, when the South Shore Line adjusts its fares, the fares for Hegewisch do not change, but if Metra adjusts its fares, the fares at Hegewisch are adjusted accordingly.
+Additionally, Hegewisch has Metra signage at the station, despite not serving any Metra routes.